-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.1.A All Manage fuel, lubrication and ballast operations Operation and maintenance of machinery, including pumps and piping systems On a vessel powered by main propulsion machinery of 1,000 HP or more, or a suitable liquid cargo simulator, the candidate manages and directs the transfer of fuels, liquid lubricants in bulk and bilge and ballast water.
-The candidate directs fuel and lubrication, ballast water, and bilge water transfer operations so as to ensure prevention of pollution of the marine environment, adhering to domestic and international laws, and meeting operational requirements.
-5.1.A Motor Manage the operation of electrical, electronic and control equipment Marine electro-technology, electronics, power electronics, automatic control engineering and safety devices Design features and system configurations of automatic control equipment and safety devices On a vessel powered by diesel propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions, instrumentation, and control devices, or in an approved Management of Electrical and Electronic Control Equipment course, the candidate directs the operation of electrical and electronic equipment and systems relative to a diesel propulsion plant.
-The candidate ensures that electrical, electronic and automatic instrumentation and control devices are operating within manufacturer's guidelines and technical specifications by testing: 1.
-Emergency action input devices for proper operation at appropriate set-points; 2.
-Remote and local controls for proper operation; and 3.
-Alarm functions and input devices for proper operation at appropriate set-points.
-Equipment used for this assessment should include: 1.
-Remote and local controls; 2.
-Automatic shutdowns; 3.
-Automatic slowdowns; 4.
-Starting permissives; 5.
-Override functions; and 6.
-Alarm functionality.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 4.1.A All Manage fuel, lubrication and ballast operations Operation and maintenance of machinery, including pumps and piping systems On a vessel powered by main propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all applicable propulsion functions and systems.
+The candidate manages and directs the transfer of fuels, liquid lubricants in bulk and bilge and ballast water.
+The candidate directs fuel and lubrication, ballast water, and bilge water transfer operations ensuring prevention of pollution of the marine environment, adhering to domestic and international laws, and meeting operational requirements.
+5.1 All Course Note 1 Manage the operation of electrical, electronic and control equipment Marine electro- technology, electronics, power electronics, automatic control engineering and safety devices Design features and system configurations of automatic control equipment and safety devices This KUP is demonstrated by successful completion of the approved Management of Electrical and Electronic Control Equipment course specified in 46 CFR 11.325(a)(3)(iii) and 11.327(a)(3)(iii).